Harshdeep-Yadav/ig-clone/README.md

-"# Instagram Clone - using MERN stack"
+"Instagram Clone - using MERN stack"